 The Insulin pump is a home infusion-type pump specifically designed to facilitate the safe, accurate, and precise insulin administration for the life-long management of blood glucose levels in diabetic patients.
 It is programmed to deliver a continuous supply of insulin for 24 hours and administer additional doses upon its user’s request to take food intake into account.

 For example, if the patient has a higher food intake than normal, they only need to press a button on their insulin pump to receive an additional insulin dose.
 This allows the patient to keep their blood glucose levels in their desired range without manually administering insulin or visiting a healthcare clinic.
 Moreover, unlike home infusion pumps, insulin pumps are made to be portable and easily concealable in pockets or underneath clothes.

 An insulin pump offers diabetic patients a way to adjust their self-treatment according to their lifestyle, not the other way around.
 This allows the patient to continue living their lives normally while still keeping their health in check.

 Ambulatory care devices allow for a more cost-effective and patient-centric approach to health care.

 When we think about managing lifelong chronic conditions, long hospital admissions and confinements often come to mind.
 This puts undue strain on the patient’s mental health and finances and stresses their admitting hospital’s limited resources and overworked staff.
-However, thanks to ambulatory care devices, patients can receive the important healthcare they need without having to shoulder the expense of long hospital stays or hiring an in-house caregiver or healthcare provider.
+However, thanks to ambulatory care devices, patients can receive the important healthcare they need without shoulder the expense of long hospital stays or hiring an in-house caregiver or healthcare provider.